 Theodore Dwight 125th Anniversary Professor of Law

-At first glance, David Chang’s reserved exterior belies the deep feelings he has for righting society’s wrongs, especially with regard to racial discrimination.
-But his passion and commitment to addressing these issues quickly become clear not only through his conversation and writings, but also through his actions.
+David Chang’s passion and commitment to righting society’s wrongs, especially with regard to racial discrimination, quickly become clear not only through his conversation and writings, but also through his actions.

-Former cochair of the New York City Gay and Lesbian Anti-Violence Project, Professor Chang worked hard to combat some of the City’s most heinous incidents of brutality and to push for legislative remedies through the passage of anti-hate crimes statutes.
+Former Co-Chair of the New York City Gay and Lesbian Anti-Violence Project, Professor Chang worked hard to combat some of New York City’s most heinous incidents of brutality and to push for legislative remedies through the passage of anti-hate crimes statutes.

-“Hate-motivated violence is perhaps the most fundamental denial of community and human rights,” he says with conviction.
-He has written extensively on hate crimes legislation and the constitutionality of affirmative action policies, finding himself “almost obsessed with the problems of achieving racial justice in a fundamentally racist society.”
+He has written extensively on hate crimes legislation and the constitutionality of affirmative action policies, dedicating himself to the problems of achieving racial justice in a fundamentally racist society.
 He has also worked with the Los Angeles-based Center for Law in the Public Interest.
-He is now chairman of the Board of Directors of Pratt Area Community Council, an organization that serves a wide range of housing-related needs for low- and moderate-income residents of Brooklyn.
+He is now Chair of the Board of Directors of Pratt Area Community Council, an organization that serves a wide range of housing-related needs for low- and moderate-income residents of Brooklyn.

 His scholarship has been recognized as outstanding.
-In 1992, New York Law School presented the Walter M. Jeffords Distinguished Writing Award to Professor Chang for his article, “Discriminatory Impact, Affirmative Action, and Innocent Victims: Judicial Conservatism or Conservative Justices?”
-(Columbia Law Review, 1991) and in 2001, the Otto L. Walter Distinguished Writing Award for his article, “Selling the Market-Driven Message: Commercial Television, Consumer Sovereignty, and the First Amendment” (Minnesota Law Review, 2000).
+In 1992, New York Law School presented the Walter M. Jeffords Distinguished Writing Award to Professor Chang for his article, “Discriminatory Impact, Affirmative Action, and Innocent Victims: Judicial Conservatism or Conservative Justices?” and in 2001, the Otto L. Walter Distinguished Writing Award for his article, “Selling the Market-Driven Message: Commercial Television, Consumer Sovereignty, and the First Amendment.”

 Outside of academics, Professor Chang also has many passions, including restoration of his Victorian-style brownstone in Brooklyn, pool, golf, photography, and his dog Kenya.